Daniel Granger (Doctors): Parenthood and post-natal depression

 In September 2010, Walsh, who portrays Zara, revealed details of a storyline involving Zara and Daniel.
 Speaking at the Inside Soap Awards, she said: "There's a fantastic five-part story coming up in the next few weeks involving my character and Daniel.
 I don't want to give everything away, but something terrible happens to Daniel's baby daughter and Zara steps in to help.
-It's all very dramatic!"
-She added: "It's nice to be the good guy for a change.
+It's all very dramatic!
+It's nice to be the good guy for a change.
 Normally Zara plays the baddie and for once she gets to play the heroine, which makes a nice change for me!"
+This was later revealed to be an abduction plot, which Chambers described as one of his favourite storylines to film.